sebastian89n/code-learning-hub/tools/clean-code/README.md

         }
 ```

-In the good example, the responsibilities have been separated into two functions, processOrder and
+In the good example, the responsibilities have been separated into two methods, processOrder and
 sendOrderConfirmationEmail, each with a single, well-defined responsibility.
 This makes the code more readable and
 maintainable.